ryantran2165/sudoku-difficulty/Archive/final.md

 # Methods

-First, we will look at the distribution of the number of clues.
+&nbsp;&nbsp;&nbsp;&nbsp;First, we will look at the distribution of the number of clues.
 From Figure 1, we can see that the number of clues is somewhat normally distributed and centered at around 24 clues.
 The vast majority of clues are between 23 and 26.

 ![Clues Distribution](./images/clues_distribution.png)

-Next, we look at the distribution of difficulties.
+&nbsp;&nbsp;&nbsp;&nbsp;Next, we look at the distribution of difficulties.
 We notice that the distribution is extremely right skewed due to there being so many samples of 0.0 difficulty, puzzles on the easier spectrum.
 There are over one million samples of 0.0 difficulty, while the next most common difficulty of 1.0 had about 90,000 samples.
 We decided to reduce this discrepancy by randomly sampling 100,000 of the 1,000,000 samples of 0.0 difficulty.